lucascalvet/2021_22_COMP_Proj/README.md

 - Types of each operand must be compatible with the respective operation.
 - Array access must be done over an array with an integer index.
 - Arrays can't be used in arithmetic operations.
-- Type of assignee must be compatible with the assigned
+- Type of assignee must be compatible with the assigned.
 - Expressions in conditions must return a boolean.
 - The types of arguments of a function call must be compatible with the types in its method declaration.
 - Declaration of methods from other classes are only possible when said classes are imported.